Changelog

 Display type moves to Fraunces, set light, with italic accents reserved for the few words that carry the brand voice.
 Inter handles UI and body copy; JetBrains Mono carries the metadata, code samples, and every technical surface.

 Nothing functional has changed.
-Same desktop app, same REST API, same webhooks, same MCP server — just a quieter, more deliberate frame around them.
+Same desktop app, same REST API, same webhooks.
+Just a quieter, more deliberate frame around them.

-Capvo launches with support for recording calls on Google Meet, Zoom, Microsoft Teams, and phone calls.
-Real-time transcription is powered by Whisper, runs locally on your machine, and surfaces the transcript seconds after a call ends.
+The first Capvo build is in the hands of early-access testers.
+It records calls on Google Meet, Zoom, Microsoft Teams, and the phone, and transcription is powered by Whisper: the transcript surfaces seconds after a call ends.